cacaobliss/rawcacaobliss/src/pages/index.md

 templateKey: index-page
 title: Great coffee with a conscience
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Great coffee with a raw cacao bliss powder
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: Why Kaldi
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+  title: Chocolate?
+No, it's not good for wellness.
+  description: This is a typical mindset that the majority of people have.
+However
+    not anymore.
+A raw cacao discovery has made consuming delicious chocolate an extremely healthy and balanced and also enjoyable point to do.
+Visualize, you could consume delicious chocolate on a daily basis and never stress over gaining excessive weight.
+You 'd never ever have to stress over too much sugar or any other speculations.
+Consuming chocolates could be as simple as consuming nutritional fibers or a healthy, nourishing snack.
+Sounds wonderful, does not it?
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png